-Future development will occur at an intensity and scale that is permitted by the proposed zone district.
-Thus, the proposed rezone will not facilitate an additional intensification of uses beyond that which would be allowed.
+Future development will occur at an intensity and scale that is permitted by the proposed planned land uses and zone districts.

 The proposed rezone does not have the potential to displace existing housing or residents and will not either directly or indirectly induce substantial population growth in the area.